kalessil/phpinspectionsea/docs/DEVELOPERS.md

 ### Pre-requisites

 - Java 8 **SDK** SE
-- Intllij Idea Untimate (for running Unit Tests)
+- Intellij Idea Ultimate (for running Unit Tests)
 - PhpStorm 2016.2.1 (for PHP-related SDK)

 > Note: alternatively you can add PHP plugin to IDEA and use it instead.
 Some test might fail in this case.